 Set some reminders

-There’s no easy way to beat high interest due to unpaid bill but to set a reminder for yourself, since it’s something that you can do manually.
+There’s no easy way to beat high interest due to an unpaid bill but to set a reminder for yourself since it’s something that you can do manually.
 There are various ways on how to make a reminder, and you can be as creative as possible in applying this method.
-You can either use a Post-It sticky notes on any obvious location where you’ll easily be reminded about your due date, or set an alarm on your smartphone or tablet calendar.
+You can either use a Post-It sticky note on any obvious location where you’ll easily be reminded about your due date or set an alarm on your smartphone or tablet calendar.
 For the organized ones, they usually include it on their organizers, PC calendar, or on their basket of bills.

 Maximize mobile apps and websites

 With the recent advancements in technology, banking transactions are now done more efficiently and on air without having the need to visit your local bank outlets.
 They now offer us the option to transact using their official website or through their official mobile app.
 Apart from informing you about every transaction you made, some banks today even offer a special feature where they’ll send you a reminder through a text message or an email about your upcoming due date.
 You can also apply the electronic bill feature, so you can receive your bills faster than snail mail.